joelazar/release-drafter-example/README.md

 ### Other

-- skip-changelog - Won't be included in the changelogg
+- skip-changelog - Won't be included in the changelog

 You can find them [here](https://github.com/joelazar/releaser-example/issues/labels) too.